-- 1.1 Course Number: L101

-- 1.2 Contact Hours: 2-0-1 Credits:7

-- 1.3 Semester-offered: 1st Year -Odd
+1.3 Semester-offered: 1st Year -Odd

-- 1.4 Prerequisite: Class 10th level English
+1.4 Prerequisite: Class 10th level English

-- 1.5 Syllabus Committee Members: DUGC
+1.5 Syllabus Committee Members: DUGC

-i) To make the students confident of speaking in English impeccably and with utmost enthusiasm.

-- ii) To familiarize the students with different styles of communication. - iii) To enlighten the students with the seven concepts of communication. - iv) To make the students understand the nuances of communication. - v) To train the students and make them comprehend various aspects of Interview skills.
+- i) To make the students confident of speaking in English impeccably and with utmost enthusiasm. - ii) To familiarize the students with different styles of communication. - iii) To enlighten the students with the seven concepts of communication. - iv) To make the students understand the nuances of communication. - v) To train the students and make them comprehend various aspects of Interview skills.

-Unit-wise distribution of content and number of lectures Unit Topics Sub-Topic Lectures 1 Parts of Speech Recognition and review of Nouns, Pronouns, Verbs, Adverbs, Adjectives, Prepositions, Conjunctions, Interjections, Knowledge of Courses/ Subjects, Object and Compliment of the Verb, Verbals -Infinitival, Gerund and Preposition Recognition and review 3 2 Prepositions of time and place Contextual teaching of prepositions of time - on, in, at, since, for, ago, before, to, past, to, from, till/until, by Prepositions of place: in, at, on, by, next to, besides, near, between, behind, in front of, under, below, over, above, across, through, to, into, towards, onto, from 3 3 Clause, phrases and Relative Clauses Basic definitions of clauses and phrases, Focus on Relative Pronouns and their use in sentences as relative clauses.
-2 4 Courses/Subje cts Verb Agreement Rules that guide the agreement of the Courses/Subjects to its verb 2 5 Sentence types and Transformati on of Assertive sentences, Exclamatory sentences, Interrogative sentences, Negative sentences, Compound sentences, complex sentences, simple sentences, Degrees of Comparison 2 sentences 6 Voice Change from Active Voice to Passive Voice and vice versa 2 7 Punctuation Use of the comma, semi-colon, colon, apostrophe, exclamation mark, question mark and quotation marks 2 8 Word formation Change of one part of speech to the other: from Verbs to Nouns, Nouns to Verbs, Adjectives to Nouns, Nouns to Adjectives, Verbs to adverbs, and Adverbs to Verbs 2 9 Affixation Prefixes and Suffixes and new word formations 2 10 Nominal Compounds Common nominal compound 2 11 Paragraph Writing Descriptive Paragraph on various related topics.
+Unit Topics Sub-Topic Lectures Parts of Recognition and review of Nouns, Pronouns, Verbs, Adverbs, Adjectives, Prepositions, Conjunctions, Interjections, 1 Speech Knowledge of Courses/ Subjects, Object and Compliment of 3 Speech the Verb, Verbals -Infinitival, Gerund and Preposition Recognition and review Contextual teaching of prepositions of time - on, in, at, since, Prepositions for, ago, before, to, past, to, from, till/until, by Prepositions of 2 of time and place: in, at, on, by, next to, besides, near, between, behind, in 3 place front of, under, below, over, above, across, through, to, into, towards, onto, from Clause, Basic definitions of clauses and phrases, Focus on Relative 3 phrases and Pronouns and their use in sentences as relative clauses.
+2 3 Relative 2 Clauses Courses/Subje Rules that guide the agreement of the Courses/Subjects to its 4 cts Verb verb 2 Agreement Sentence Assertive sentences, Exclamatory sentences, Interrogative 5 types and sentences, Negative sentences, Compound sentences, complex 2 Transformati sentences, simple sentences, Degrees of Comparison L on of sentences 6 Voice Change from Active Voice to Passive Voice and vice versa 2 7 Punctuation Use of the comma, semi-colon, colon, apostrophe, exclamation mark, question mark and quotation marks 2 8 Word formation Change of one part of speech to the other: from Verbs to Nouns, Nouns to Verbs, Adjectives to Nouns, Nouns to Adjectives, Verbs to adverbs, and Adverbs to Verbs 2 9 Affixation Prefixes and Suffixes and new word formations 2 10 Nominal Compounds Common nominal compound 2 11 Paragraph Writing Descriptive Paragraph on various related topics.
 2 Total 24